-Cycling on the Grossglockner High Alpine Road The Grossglockner High Alpine Road is a demanding challenge for many cyclists.
+Cycling on the Grossglockner High Alpine Road The Grossglockner High Alpine Road is a demanding challenge for many cyclists and is only suitable for experienced cyclists.
 The 48-kilometre route has some steep inclines and leads through a high alpine landscape.
-Clever bikers and cyclists will use the off-peak times for their bike tours – that is, early in the morning or later in the afternoon.
+We recommend starting a cycle tour on the Grossglockner High Alpine Road at the end of the day, preferably by 8:00 or after 15:00.
 Why?
-Well, simply because traffic is less at these times
+Quite simply because there is less trafic at these times, which reduces the risk of accidents and makes the experience of nature more intense.

 Services for cyclists on the Grossglockner High Alpine Road

-• Safes to store equipment and valuables on Hochtor and Kaiser-Franz-Josefs-Höhe.
+- Safes to store equipment and valuables on Hochtor and Kaiser-Franz-Josefs-Höhe.

-• Bike stands outside all shops.
+- Bike stands outside all shops.

 Tip: Accident insurance for road cyclists & mountain bikers